 Red-light running is the leading cause of urban crashes in the United States (IIHS).

-- More than 3.8 million drivers received a red-light running violation in 2016 (NCSR).
+More than 3.5 million drivers received a red-light running violation in 2019 (Verra Mobility).

 THE BIG PICTURE

 Innocent lives are lost every day because drivers recklessly decide to run red lights.
-Between 2011-2015, 719 people died each year in red-light running crashes.
+In 2019, nearly 850 people died due to red-light running crashes.
 In fact, the Insurance Institute for Highway Safety has found that red-light running is the leading cause of urban crashes in the United States.
-Red-light running poses a significant threat to the wellbeing of all who share America’s roadways.
+Red-light running poses a significant threat to the well-being of all who share America’s roadways.

 Luckily, red-light safety cameras have proven to be effective tools in reducing red-light running and the injuries and fatalities that too often come with it.
-In fact they led to a 39% decrease in red-light running right angle crashes, according to a 2012 Texas Transportation Institute research.
+A series of IIHS studies in different communities across the country found that violations are reduced significantly with road safety cameras.
+(IIHS)